 Garcia tapped her chin with her finger.
-"For you…twenty-dollars."
+"For you…twenty bucks."

 "That's it?"
-He could have sworn that those things cost a lot more.
+He could have sworn those things cost a lot more.

 "I help out at few tech places around the city from time to time," she said airily, as if that were no big deal.
 "So I usually get really good discounts on hardware.
 If it turns out being more I'll let you know, but it shouldn't."

 Derek nodded and reached for the wallet in his pocket.
 He had twenty on him.

 "When do you think I can have it back?"
 He asked, thinking of the entire week and a half off they were about to have.

 "I would say tomorrow," Garcia said, pocketing his money, "but I have things to do tonight."

 Derek had an inkling suspicion that what she really meant by "things to do" was "Star Trek marathon", but as she was doing this for him at the cost of $20 and a doll, he wasn't going to say anything about that.